Dive Packages: Book Today!

 How did the Golden Buoy come about?

-Like all good ideas, the Golden Buoy was concepted over a few drinks at the local Roatan watering hole, Sundowners in 2007.
+Like all good ideas, the Golden Buoy was conceived over a few drinks at the local Roatan watering hole, Sundowners in 2007.
 SOL Founders Dave Elmore and Brandon Raab, along with their buddies Mark Flanagan (of Roatan Island Brew Co.), Mal Forrest (formerly of Sun Divers) and Nick Taruscio came up with the idea as a way to creatively engage the community in supporting SOL, while raising the profile of the organization and the positive impact they were making in the community.

 Five shops competed the first year through raffles, auctions, scavenger hunts and the ever-creative three-legged pub crawl.
 “As the years went by, the events became more and more imaginative, and the event took on a life of its own,” Dave said.
 “We found that it was the one thing that seemed to bring all the different dive shops together, working toward a single goal of raising money for the kids in the community.”